heroLFG/hugo-herolfg-site/content/posts/my-paths-forward-policy.md

 The [Paths Forward policy idea was developed by Elliot Temple](http://fallibleideas.com/paths-forward).

+You can see the history of updates for this post by using [github version control](https://github.com/heroLFG/hugo-herolfg-site/commits/dev/content/posts/a-world-without-hunger.md).

 ### My Policy

 I am willing to spend over 1 hour per day on average having public conversations with people on the internet.
 You can join my [discord server](https://discord.gg/5XhBA8K), connect with me on [linkedin](https://www.linkedin.com/in/herolfg/), or connect with me on [facebook](https://www.facebook.com/herolfgdotcom).
 I plan on building a better discussion plugin for this site instead of disqus and recommend against using disqus for now.